wearefrank/ladybug/README.md

     - In the terminal run the following command `npm login`, which prompts you to log into NPM.

 ### Creating and publishing an NPM package
-- Run the command `yarn install --frozen-lockfile`, to sync with changes done by others
+- Run the command `yarn install --immutable`, to sync with changes done by others
 - Run the command `ng build`, to build the current project
-- Copy the following files into the generated `dist/ladybug` folder
-    - README.md
-    - LICENSE
-    - package.json
-- In the `dist/ladybug/index.html` change the types of the three scripts on line 15 to `application/javascript` (so `type="module"` -> `type="application/javascript"`).
+- In the `dist/ladybug/index.html` change the types of the three scripts on line 14 to `application/javascript` (so `type="module"` -> `type="application/javascript"`).
 The specific scripts are:
   - `runtime.e3a101410a4894ca.js`
   - `polyfills.42dedf2fcdca615b.js`
   - `main.134a36bdfc8f0ad9.js`